-Beginning in 2021, the Jack Miller Center launched a new “Excellence in Civic Education Award” to annually recognize one K-12 teacher and one professor for extraordinary teaching and student engagement.
+Each year, the Jack Miller Center’s Excellence in Civic Education Award recognizes one K-12 teacher and one professor for extraordinary teaching and student engagement.

-To that end, we asked educators to submit their stories of how they have engaged students in learning about America and their roles as citizens.
+In order to identify and recognize these great teachers, we asked educators to submit their stories of how they have engaged students in learning about America and their roles as citizens.

 The inaugural K-12 civics award went to Mr. Enrico Pucci, an inspiring teacher who teaches 8th grade American History, Civic Engagement, and Speech at Manatee School for the Arts in Palmetto, Florida.
 Mr. Pucci describes his creative and strategic teaching process of combating growing division and disillusion by coalescing around the Constitution’s powerful phrase “to form a more perfect Union.”